We envisage an inclusive society where LGBTQ+ young people are healthy, successful and celebrated.

 We support the wellbeing and creativity of LGBTQ+ young people in Cambridgeshire, Peterborough and surrounding areas through information, support and groups.
 We build inclusive communities to tackle inequalities through consultancy, training and education to all sectors.

 Relevant – Our learning and development is continuous.

 Accessible – We create inclusive communities and safe spaces.

 Community Led – We are motivated by the voices of LGBTQ+ young people.

 High Quality – Our support and guidance are of the highest quality.

 The Kite Trust was founded in 1993 by a small group of dedicated and committed local people from all walks of life.
 From our formation, until 2003, we were known as the Kite Club and from 2003–2016 as SexYOUality.
-Since our inception, the Kite Trust has retained the spirit and core purpose of its founders but has developed in terms of its organisational capacity and the services it provides.
+Since our inception, The Kite Trust has retained the same spirit and core purpose but has developed in terms of its organisational capacity and the services it provides.

-For many years, the Kite Trust was only able to offer a face to face youth group for lesbian, gay and bisexual young people aged under 25 in Cambridgeshire.
-This group experienced mixed success and at its height reached numbers of up to 30 young members attending each week.
+For many years, The Kite Club was only one face to face youth group for lesbian, gay and bisexual young people aged under 25 in Cambridge This group experienced mixed success and at its height reached numbers of up to 30 young members attending each week.

-Despite challenges faced by a reduction of governmental funding, we have been successful in securing both statutory and private funding contracts to support our work streams.
-Since 1993, we have grown from a community support group to Cambridgeshire’s leading organisation working with LGBT+ young people.
+Since 1993, we have grown from a community support group to become a leading organisation working with LGBTQ+ young people.